+35725368683

 Step Six: Debts and estate distribution

-The executor/ administrator will need to pay off any debts.
-This must be done as a matter of priority.
+The executor/ administrator will need to pay off any debts as a matter of priority.
 If there are no sufficient funds, then assets from the estate will need to be sold.

 The executor/administrator will deduct professional fees and funeral expenses from the estate.